tekknolagi/tekknolagi.github.com/_posts/2021-01-13-inline-caching.md

 } Object;
 ```

 These types have methods on them, such as `add` and `print`.
-I represent this
+Type/method
-relationship with two levels of tables: a table mapping types to method lists
+relationships are represented with two levels of tables: a table mapping types
-(`kTypes`), and a sentinel-terminated table mapping method names to function
+to method lists (`kTypes`), and a sentinel-terminated table mapping method
-pointers (`kIntMethods` or `kStrMethods`).
+names to function pointers (`kIntMethods` or `kStrMethods`).

 ```c
 typedef enum {